Democratic candidate for U.S. House in New Jersey

 LocationNew Jersey

-BackgroundPolitical organizer/advocate
+BackgroundPolitical candidate

-EducationColumbia University (undergraduate)
+EducationColumbia University (B.A.)

 Supports raising taxes on very high earners (a "millionaires' tax") and expanding public investments and social programs to help working families while opposing corporate tax giveaways.
 Advocates redirecting revenue toward transit, education, and poverty-reduction measures.